 There's nothing at all wrong with a fried soft shell crab, but sometimes I want something a little different.
 I mashed up two Mark Bittman recipes, and came up with this simple and incredibly delicious preparation.
 You could serve these on top of a salad, or sandwich them between two pieces of bread.
-The "barbecue butter" is such classic Bittman genius--it's just butter, Worcestershire sauce, garlic, and lemon juice, and it's so good you will want to slather it on everything. —ieatthepeach
+The "barbecue butter" is so good you will want to slather it on everything. —ieatthepeach

-- Grill or broil the crabs for 3-4 minutes per side, brushing them occasionally with the melted butter mixture.
-When the crabs are plump and firm, they’re done.
+Brush the crabs on both sides with a thin layer of barbecue butter.
+Grill or broil for 3-4 minutes per side, brushing them occasionally with the barbecue butter.
+When the crabs are plump, firm, and pink, they’re done.
 Serve with lemon wedges to squeeze over the top.